 One of my favorite signs of spring are spring peepers.
 I’ve found a number of frog apps, and currently am using Frog Calls.
 Although somewhat limited, with only 17 frog and toad calls, it can help you narrow down what you might be hearing.
 When you click on one of the frogs or toads, you can play its call and read a few facts about where it is found.

 There are a few bird identification apps out there as well.
-Since I’m not a birder, I can’t speak to which ones are the most in-depth.
-Sibley Birds and Audubon both offer free apps.
-Audubon Birds of North America is a beautiful app.
+Merlin Bird ID comes from Cornell, which has an amazing bird lab.
+You can either answer 3 questions to help narrow your bird options or snap a photo, and it will try to narrow choices that look similar.
+I haven’t played with this one a lot, but intend to do so this summer.
+Audubon Birds of North America is also a beautiful app.
 You can browse birds, and similar to the tree key, you can narrow down your search.
 Once you choose a bird, there are pictures, facts, songs/calls, and links to other similar birds.
-If you are interested in recording your bird sightings, the app is integrated with eBird, where you can record the location, time, and species of your sighting.
+If you are interested in recording your bird sightings, both of these apps are integrated with eBird, where you can record the location, time, and species of your sighting.